Ballynoe railway station: History

 The railway branch extended eight miles from Downpatrick South Junction to Ardglass.
 It was classified as a "Balfour Line", named after Arthur James Balfour, who held the position of Chief Secretary for Ireland between 1887 and 1891 before becoming Prime Minister of the United Kingdom.
-Balfour played a pivotal role in the passage of the Light Railways (Ireland) Act of 1889, which enabled state funding to support the expansion of rail infrastructure, particularly in economically underdeveloped regions.
+Balfour played a pivotal role in the passage of the Light Railways (Ireland) Act 1889, which enabled state funding to support the expansion of rail infrastructure, particularly in economically underdeveloped regions.
 While most of these lines were constructed in western Ireland, the Ardglass branch was the only one established in what is now Northern Ireland.
 Its primary aim was to bolster the local herring trade, which was believed to be constrained by the lack of direct railway access to Ardglass Harbour.

 Opened by the Downpatrick, Killough and Ardglass Railway, it became part of the Belfast and County Down Railway (BCDR).
-The line was begun 1890 with the granting of the Downpatrick, Killough & Ardglass Railway Act, obtained under the Light Railways (Ireland) Act.
+The line was begun in 1890 with the granting of the Downpatrick, Killough, and Ardglass Light Railway Order 1890, obtained under the Light Railways (Ireland) Act 1899.
 The line was constructed under the management of the BCDR's chief engineer Sir John Macneill.

 It began operations in 1892, with stations established at the Downpatrick racecourse, Ballynoe, Killough, and Ardglass.
-Later on, halts were added at Bright on 12 Oct 1925 and 4 years later at Coney Island in 1929 .The Loop Platform, a heritage-listed structure and the only original building still standing in Downpatrick, constructed in 1893, was well known for the porters' shouts of "All change for Ballynoe, Killough, and Ardglass".
+Later on, halts were added at Bright on 12 October 1925 and four years later at Coney Island in 1929 .The Loop Platform, a heritage-listed structure and the only original building still standing in Downpatrick, constructed in 1893, was well known for the porters' shouts of "All change for Ballynoe, Killough, and Ardglass".

 From an engineering perspective, the line was notably steep by the standards of County Down.
 It included a sustained incline of 1 in 50 approaching Ballynoe, followed by a comparable descent.
 The railway company undertook the construction of the line independently, without engaging an external contractor.
 To minimize the need for extensive excavation and embankment work, the alignment was carefully designed to adhere more closely to the natural contours of the terrain—far more so than other segments of the railway network.
 Initially, the single-track route was divided into two operational segments, managed using the staff and ticket system.
 This arrangement remained in place until 1926, when the signal box at Ballynoe was decommissioned, consolidating the line into a single operational section.
 The station closed to passengers in 1950, by which time it had been taken over by the Great Northern Railway (Ireland) (GNRI) which dissolved in 1958 and its assets were split between: